-Late blight continues to creep around SW Florida on both tomato and potato with some new lesions being reported but has not emerged as a significant factor this season.
+Late blight has been around SW Florida for some weeks on both tomato and potato but has not emerged as a significant factor this season.

-Growers and scouts in the Wimauma area report that late blight activity has slowed down and mostly dried up on potato and tomato.
+Growers and scouts in the Manatee Ruskin area not that late blight is active on potato and tomato.